 60% is cream which comes from the color of the walls, floor, bathtub and stones

 30% is grey which comes from the textured concrete wall.
 (The product Konstrukt being recommended above is not paint but one of Boysen’s construction chemical products for surface preparation.
-It can be used as is or can be painted.)
+Use as is or paint it.)

 10% is the organic tones of brown and green from the ladder, soap dispensers and plant